zeromake/AnXray/README.md

 #### Features

 * Full basic features
-* V2Ray WebSocket browser forwarding
+* Xray WebSocket browser dialer
 * Option to change the notification update interval
 * A Chinese apps scanner (based on dex classpath scanning, so it may be slower)
 * Proxy chain